SupEngineer1756/DM_GNN/README.md

 - Employs **graph neural networks (GNNs)** to process WSIs as **graphs**.
 - Leverages **affinity-guided attention recalibration (AARM)** to improve prediction stability.

+## Dataset
+The WSI dataset used in the paper are sourced from the TCGA, which can be downloaded from the gdc portal https://portal.gdc.cancer.gov, the slide images are ".svs" files.

 ## Key Features
 - **Dual-stream network**:
   - **Feature Updating Branch (FUB)**: Models morphological similarity.